Hame-daani/letterboxd_util/readme.md

 # Letterboxd Util

 it's a browser extension for both **chrome** and **firefox**.
 it will assist you with downloading movies directly from the movie page on letterboxd.

 > more sites will be support soon...

 ## Supported Sites

 - 30Nama
 - Digimoviez
 - Lime Torrent
 - Torrent Galaxy
 - 1337x Torrent
+- Rarbg
+- Yify

 ## Screenshots

 this is how movie page will look like after installing this extension.
 ![full shot](full_shot.png "full shot")